-It's easy to see why these careers are continuing to grow.
+People interested in HVAC quickly discover why these careers are increasingly popular.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.

 What Are HVAC Technicians?